Jubilee Crossing on Lee Highway, Artist Rendering

 To assess compatible land uses within a well-balanced framework of employment centers, neighborhoods, commercial and retail.

-To see a draft of the Airport District Plan, please click on pdf file below.
+To see the adopted Airport District Plan, please click on pdf file below.